-Ormiston Victory Academy has a special educational needs team, which is based in the Luke Day Building.
-It is led by Ms Cheryl Xavier, SENDCo, who reports directly to Dr Dawn Allen, Director of SEND.
-The SENDCO is responsible for overseeing the identification of special educational needs in the academy and managing the provision for these students.
-The SENDCo is supported by a SEND Manager and a team of Higher-Level Teaching Assistants (HLTAs) and Learning & Teaching Assistants (LTAs) who support in lessons and deliver group and 1:1 interventions.
+Who We Are: Ormiston Victory Academy has a special educational needs team, which is based in the Luke Day Building.
+It is led by Dr Dawn Allen, Director of SEND & SENDCo.
+She is responsible for overseeing the identification of special educational needs in the academy and managing the provision for these students.
+Dr Allen is supported by a Deputy SENDCo, Mrs Danielle Cogman, and a team of Higher Level Teaching Assistants (HLTAs) and Learning & Teaching Assistants (LTAs) who support in lessons and deliver group and 1:1 interventions.